Valgaza/Valgaza/README.md

 - Computer Engineering student at **KJSCE, Mumbai**
 - Ex - AI/ML Intern at **PwC India**
 - Focused on building something worthwhile and relevant.
 - Actively working on hackathons and open-source contributions

-## 🎯 My Approach to ML
-Focusing on **building core logic**, not just wrappers.
-- Implementing neural networks and algorithms from scratch to understand the math.
-- Exploring optimization, data pipelines, and model deployment beyond library defaults.
-- Applying ML to solve **real, relevant problems** instead of just GPT wrappers.

 ---